 Configure certificate-based console authentication

-You can set up certificate-based authentication in an on-premises envorinment so that administrators and users can log in using an authentication certificate.
+BlackBerry UEMenvironment, you can set up certificate-based authentication so that administrators can log in using an authentication certificate.

-Obtain copies of the CA certificates that issue your administrators' and users' client certificates in .cer or .der format.
+Get copies of the CA certificates that distribute your administrators' and users' client certificates in .cer or .der format.

 If users access

 Mozilla Firefox, the user must add their client certificate to the